-This one kind of goes without saying, but: make sure you build your playlist on a streaming service that's best for you and your party.
-If you're an audiophile and care a lot about sound quality, check out Tidal.
-It's one of the few services that offer "high-fidelity CD sound quality."
+This one kind of goes without saying, but: Make sure you build your playlist on a streaming service that's best for you and your party.

-Here's some quick links for learning how to make playlists on the top music-streaming services: Tidal, Apple Music, Spotify, Google Play Music, YouTube Music, and Deezer.
-Oh, and here's a thorough comparison of the several streaming services available in the UK...
+Oh, and here's a thorough comparison of the several music streaming services available in the UK...

 Define the mood of your playlist

-You could even choose holiday songs with lush orchestral arrangements, with lots of emphasis on the Trans-Siberian Orchestra, with the purpose of creating an arena-rock atmosphere.
+You could even choose holiday songs with lush orchestral arrangements, with lots of emphasis on the Trans-Siberian Orchestra for the purpose of creating an arena-rock atmosphere.
 It's entirely up to you, but just make sure you do it.
-This of course applies to non-holiday and New Year lists too.
+This, of course, applies to non-holiday playlists, too.